 YES!

-Many people think that the US is the only existing (profitable) market, but this cannot be further from the truth.
+Many people think that the US is the only market that will make you money, but this cannot be further from the truth.
 When you sell in the EU, you are looking to sell not in one country, but in five: United Kingdom, Germany, France, Italy and Spain.
 Most sellers cannot be bothered enough to expand out of the US, which is why you have such an advantage selling in the EU.

-It’s kind of funny that the fact that I am telling you this now might come back in the future and bite me in the butt when you steal away my customers, but I just want to be honest with you.
-The EU markets are growing rapidly, and not using them to expand your brand and to earn more income (faster), would be a very silly thing to do.
+Jokingly, the fact that I am telling you this now might come back in the future and bite me in the butt when you steal away my customers, but I just want to be honest with you.
+The EU markets are growing very rapidly, and not using them to expand your label and to earn more income (faster), would be a very silly thing to do.

 P.S.
 My UK sales are double the amount of US sales. 🙂